tonghuikang/notes/sutd-deep-learning/README.md

 # Deep Learning

 I am auditing this course, so projects and examinations are optional for me.
-I think it is better to condense this course into a set of interview questions.
-I would prepare one in another [repository](https://github.com/tonghuikang/cs-impostor/).

 * auto-gen TOC:
 {:toc}